Skip to main content

 In the upper right-hand corner of the profiling window provides the following information:

-• Total ticks per block process available
+• Total ticks per block process available (calculated and measured)

 • Average ticks per block